Jump to Heading

 2.1.
 The Chain Reaction:

-The Chain reaction is a process in which many fire triangles combine each other to light the fire continuously.
+The Chain reaction is a process in which many fire triangles ‘combines each other to light the fire continuously.

 The result is that newly formed vapors begin to burn.
-The flame increase, thus starting the chain reaction.
-As long as there is plenty of fuel, the fire continues to grow.
+The flame increase, thus starting chain reaction.
+As long as there is plenty of fuel, fire continues to grown.

 2.2 The Fire Tetrahedron: